Death Wish (comics): Publishing history

 "Death Wish" first appeared in the debut issue of Speed, cover-dated 23 February 1980.
 After some initial promise, Speed was cancelled at the end of October 1980, with selected contents merged to the long-running Tiger, at that time IPC's best-selling title.
 As one of the most popular strips in Speed, "Death Wish" was selected to continue; the strip would run for the final five years of Tigers life, when the venerable comic was merged with the relaunched Eagle.
 During the story's run in Tiger, Edmonds crossed over with Skid Solo in the weekly as well as wrestler Johnny Cougar and cyborg motorcyclist Sintek in Tiger specials, while the weekly stories began incorporating supernatural elements.

 Once again "Death Wish" remained popular with readers and would survive the amalgamation, with adventures appearing in Eagle until 1988 - with the increased fantasy elements seeing Edmonds battle Dracula at one stage.
 From 1987 the story was renamed "The Incredible Adventures of Blake Edmonds" in belated response to the strip's more upbeat nature, though it retained the subtitle 'A Death Wish Story'.
-As Eagle credited creators, Tomlinson was listed under the pseudonym 'D. Horton' as wrier, retaining his name for editorial credits only.
+As Eagle credited creators, Tomlinson was listed under the pseudonym 'D. Horton' as writer, retaining his name for editorial credits only.
 The story did appear in the 1992 Eagle Yearbook, but was only represented by reprints from two Tiger Annual appearances.

 By then, IPC had consolidated their comics titles into a resurrected version of Fleetway Publications, which were sold to Pergamon Holdings and then Egmont Publishing.
 In 2016 these rights - consisting of characters first published after 1 January 1970, and 15 selected older characters who had been still appearing in Buster at the time of the deal - were sold to Rebellion Publishing.

 Blake Edmonds was one of the characters chosen by Rebellion to appear in crossover meta-series The Vigilant as one of the members of the eponymous team.
 The 2018 one-shot starring the team featured a short new "Death Wish" back-up story, which saw Edmonds briefly meet an alternate version of himself from the universe of the infamous Action story "Kids Rule OK!".

 In 2019, Rebellion issued the trade paperback collection Death Wish - Best Wishes, compiling the strips from Speed and Speed Annual.